streamerd/iroha/docs/iroha_whitepaper.md

 * computational test
 * data consistency test

 Which peers validate each other are based on the pairwise distance between hashes (e.g., ```makeOrder(abs(hash && 0x0000ffff - publicKey && 0x0000ffff))```).
 The hashes are computed based on the public keys of the peers that are concatenated with the round number and then SHA-3 hashed.
 Rounds occur whenever the Merkle root is less than TODO:XXX.
-Results are shared in a separate Merkle tree, maintained independently of the transactions (so the systems can run in parallel).
+Results are shared in a separate Merkle tree, maintained independently of the transactions (so the systems can run_grpc in parallel).

 ## Appendix